Evergreen’s Upside Down is Right Side Up for Students Looking to Transfer Technical Degrees

 (Olympia, Wash.)
 Making it easier for students to earn their bachelor degree, The Evergreen State College has made a significant change to degree transfer policies.

-The policy change opens a wider door for students with a technical associate’s degree to enter Evergreen and earn a Bachelor of Arts (BA) or Bachelor of Science (BA) or BA/BS degree.
+The policy change opens a wider door for students with a technical associate’s degree to enter Evergreen and earn a Bachelor of Arts (BA) or Bachelor of Science (BS) or BA/BS degree.
 The program can help students with a technical associate's degree complete an Evergreen bachelor's degree in just two years.

 “These changes make our policy and process simple, transparent, and student friendly for applicants.
 For Evergreen the new policy is efficient and easy to manage,” says Eric Pedersen, director of admissions for the college.
 “Our new policy is supportive of Washington’s citizens and workforce in opening up pathways to bachelor degree attainment for those that need it for career advancement, career changes, or personal enrichment.”